nader2560/react-redux-firebase/README.md

-import PropTypes from 'prop-types' import { connect } from 'react-redux' import { compose } from 'redux' import { firebaseConnect, getVal } from 'react-redux-firebase'
+import PropTypes from 'prop-types' import { connect } from 'react-redux' import { compose } from 'redux' import { firebaseConnect, getVal } from 'react-redux-firebase-immutable'

 // Component enhancer that loads todo into redux then into the todo prop const enhance = compose(